cds-snc/dns/README.md

 With thanks to our friends at [18f](https://github.com/18F) for the [inspiration](https://github.com/18F/dns), this repository is a collection of Terraform scripts for configuring DNS for domains managed by CDS.

-~~Currently this is limited to managing subdomains of *.cds-snc.ca.
-In future, we will expand to include the cdssandbox.xyz domain.~~

 Currently, we are managing:

 - _*.cds-snc.ca_